An Information-Theoretic Approach to Identifying Formulaic Clusters in Textual Data: Introduction

-Our framework integrates soft clustering weights \citep{peters2013soft}, which adaptively re-weight samples based on their self-information contributions, mitigating the influence of sparse or noisy data points.
-This probabilistic approach ensures robust partitioning of text segments by capturing both localized structural patterns and broader stylistic trends.
-Unlike traditional clustering methods that assume specific data distributions, such as Gaussian mixture models, our information-based approach remains effective across a wide range of feature distributions, given an adequate choice of the score function, including multimodal and categorical datasets.
-Furthermore, by avoiding direct covariance inversion, our method enhances numerical stability and reduces susceptibility to the curse of dimensionality.
-Through this paradigm, we offer a flexible, data-driven solution for identifying formulaic structures in textual corpora while maintaining robustness in challenging high-dimensional settings.
+Our method evaluates observations under cluster-conditioned probability models, allowing candidate partitions to be characterized through differences in feature distributions and sample-wise self-information.
+The framework uses soft sample weights to represent candidate cluster memberships and provides separate objectives for discrete and continuous representations.
+The discrete formulation estimates feature probabilities directly and does not require covariance estimation.
+The continuous Gaussian formulation, by contrast, estimates and inverts a regularized weighted covariance matrix.
+The two formulations, therefore, address different data types through different probabilistic models.
+Any numerical advantage of the continuous formulation must be established empirically and does not arise from avoiding covariance estimation or inversion.

 To accommodate different types of textual feature representations, we consider two complementary formulations of the method: one for discrete data and one for continuous data.
 The discrete formulation operates directly on binary or count-based features, avoiding any form of covariance estimation.
 In contrast, the continuous formulation, used for real-valued vector representations, such as embeddings, does involve estimating a soft covariance matrix.
 While this introduces some of the challenges seen in classical approaches, our method confines the estimation to weighted subsets of the data associated with candidate clusters exhibiting internal coherence.
-This restriction improves numerical stability by avoiding cross-cluster covariance terms, which are often the most ill-conditioned.
-Moreover, in both formulations, the objective function remains grounded in self-information, prioritizing structural predictability over explicit density modeling.
-This unifying information-theoretic perspective allows the method to remain robust across data modalities while still benefiting from statistical sensitivity to underlying stylistic regularities.
+The continuous formulation estimates a regularized weighted covariance matrix for each candidate cluster and therefore remains sensitive to small effective sample sizes.
+In both formulations, the objective is expressed in terms of cluster-conditioned log probabilities, using a probability model appropriate to the corresponding data representation.
+This provides a common information-theoretic framework for discrete and continuous data while retaining their distinct distributional assumptions.

 The paper is structured as follows: In \S\ref{algorithm}, we introduce the mathematical foundations of the information-based soft clustering framework, defining the self-information distribution and formulating an optimization scheme for distinguishing formulaic from non-formulaic textual components in \S\ref{benchmarking}, we benchmark the method against existing clustering techniques on synthetic datasets, assessing its ability to classify structured and unstructured elements under controlled conditions, in \S\ref{results} we apply the framework to the analysis of the biblical corpus, evaluating its capacity to differentiate hypothesized literary strata based on stylistic and formulaic properties, and in \S\ref{conclusion} we conclude.